 We partnered with them so we can really make a difference locally: from offering work experience, to providing training sessions with our Chef, Phil, and helping raise awareness of The Feed’s valuable work to a wider audience.
-Working with them on crowdfunding, we helped them to secure a market stall, and they will soon be opening up a community café, training centre and office on Norwich’s Prince of Wales Road.
+Working with them on crowdfunding, we helped them to secure a market stall, and they soon went on to open up a community café, training centre and office on Norwich’s Prince of Wales Road.

 For more information on how The Feed helps disadvantaged adults and brings a whole new meaning to the phrase ‘feel-good food’, please visit their website.

 For many years Kettle Foods, has been the headline sponsor of the North Norfolk Food & Drink Festival which takes place at Holkham Hall at the beginning of September.

 We really enjoy being part of this celebration of local produce and offering support to the attending stall holders via our business mentoring prize.
 The winners – one of the attending stallholders – are awarded a £1000 prize and ongoing advice from our senior team to help them to develop their products and their business.